jltsiren/pggname/README.md

     * Using string identifiers requires more memory.
     * String identifiers are faster with GFA graphs and slower with GBZ graphs.
 * All SHA-2 variants.

+## Thoughts about a canonical version

+* Interpret node identifiers as integers if possible; fall back to string identifiers if not.
+    * This allows using the natural order as the canonical order in common cases.
+* Use a variant of SHA-512 as the hash.
+    * SHA-512 is faster than SHA-256 on relevant hardware.
+    * Truncate the hashes to a reasonable length.

 ## Intended applications